kcghost/busyrc/NixOS.md

 services.xserver.displayManager.startx.enable = true;
 ```

-You will also need a `~/.xinitrc` that tells X what programs to start, most likely a whole desktop environment.
+You will also need a `~/.xinitrc` that tells X what programs to start, most likely a whole desktop environment or window manager.
-Use the following example for KDE Plasma:
+This portion should be common to any .xinitrc you write:
 ```
 [ -f ~/.xprofile ] && . ~/.xprofile
 [ -f ~/.Xresources ] && xrdb -merge ~/.Xresources